israelmendez232/log-parsing-data-analytics/README.md

 docker-compose up
 ```

+**IMPORTANT:** You will have to wait a few minutes to start all the configurations, installation, and the code itself to run.
+Because the ETL will wait until the data warehouse will be ready to be used.

 The application will print every step, such as the ETL and the results for analytics based on the request on the status code.

 ## 2. Architecture